Sharon Nesmith: General officer

-On 8 March 2019, The Times reported that Nesmith was to be appointed as Director (Personnel) at Army Headquarters and will sit on the Army Board.
+On 8 March 2019, The Times reported that Nesmith was to be appointed as Director (Personnel) at Army Headquarters and would sit on the Army Board.
 She assumed the appointment on 14 March 2019 and was promoted to major general.
-On 15 March 2019, she was appointed to the honorary position of Assistant Colonel Commandant of the Adjutant General's Corps: she relinquished the appointment on 6 November 2019.
-On 1 August 2019, she was appointed Colonel Commandant of the Royal Corps of Signals.
-She was appointed Master of Signals on 1 October 2020, succeeding General Sir Nick Pope.
+On 15 March 2019, she was appointed to the honorary position of Assistant Colonel Commandant of the Adjutant General's Corps; she relinquished the appointment on 6 November 2019.
+On 1 August 2019, she was appointed Colonel Commandant of the Royal Corps of Signals, and on 1 October 2020 was appointed Master of Signals, succeeding Lieutenant General Sir Nick Pope.
+She stepped down from both positions as her tenure expired in June 2025.
 She became General Officer Commanding of Army Recruiting and Initial Training Command in January 2021.

+Nesmith was promoted to lieutenant general and appointed Deputy Chief of the General Staff on 11 August 2022, becoming the first woman to hold lieutenant general rank in the British Army.
+She was appointed a Dame Commander of the Order of the Bath (DCB) in the 2024 New Year Honours, and thereby granted the title dame.

-It was announced in April 2022 that Nesmith would be the next Deputy Chief of the General Staff, and would thus become the first woman to hold the rank of lieutenant general in the British Army.
-On 11 August 2022, she took up the role of Deputy Chief of the General Staff and was promoted to lieutenant general.
+In May 2024, it was announced that Nesmith would be appointed the next Vice-Chief of Defence Staff in succession to Gwyn Jenkins, and would thus become the first woman to hold the rank of general in the British Army and therefore the highest-ranked female officer in British history.
+On 10 June 2024, she took up the appointment, was promoted to general, and was made an aide-de-camp general (ADC Gen) to King Charles III.